r0bbar/siglab/siglab_py/README.md

 + Hung limit orders will be cancelled.
 Remainder are sent as market orders.

 + Multiple **DivisiblePosition** executed in **Parallel**, while slices are executed **Sequentially** (Details below)

-The spirit of the implementation is to have a very very simple standalone order gateway, which is separate from strategy implementation.
-Strategies implementation should only have entry/exit logic.
-Strategy concerns, and Execution concerns should be separate.

 A note on position slicing ...
 When strategies want to enter into position(s), you don't send "Orders".
 From [client side](https://github.com/r0bbar/siglab/blob/master/siglab_py/ordergateway/test_ordergateway.py) you should actually be sending a list of DivisiblePosition ("slice" is a property of "DivisiblePosition").
 While "positions" are executed in **Parallel** (Think of delta neutral spread trades?
 Example above we long SUSHI perp, short DYDX.
 You'd like the two legs to be executed concurrently.), "slices" are executed **Sequentially**.
 And also, amount on last slice need be >= min amount specified by exchanges, otherwise that last slice will be skipped.